rladmstn1714/CLIcK/README.md

 # CLICK: Evaluation of Cultural and Linguistic IntelligenCe in Korean

+The CLICK is the dataset for evaluating cultural and linguistic intelligence in Korea.
+With the emergence of numerous LLMs trained on diverse corpora, comprehensive evaluation datasets for comparing them have become crucial.
+The same holds for Korean LLMs as Korean LLMs are continually released.
+However, there is no comprehensive open-sourced evaluation dataset for Koreans.
-The CLICK is the dataset for evaluating cultural and linguistic intelligence in Korean.
-It is known that LLMs are not working well in low resourced language, including Korean.
-To emphasize these problems, it is needed to figure out where LLMs works good and where they don’t in the view of culture and language.
-The CLICK, which contains the well-categorized data from culture and language parts, can figure out those and find fine-grained limitations of LLMs in Korean.
+The CLICK, which contains well-categorized data from culture and language parts, can figure out those and find fine-grained limitations of LLMs in Korean.

 ## **Dataset Description**

-CLICK benchmark is composed of 2 course-grained categories,Culture and Language, and 11 fine-grained categories.
+CLICK benchmark is composed of 2 course-grained categories, Culture and Language, and 11 fine-grained categories.

 ### Category